The Hamiltonian Cycle in $K_{1,r}$-free Split Graphs -- A Dichotomy

 If not, there exists at least one edge $uv\in E(C)$ where $u,v\in A$.
-It follows that at least one vertex in $B$ is not in $C$, which contradicts the Hamiltonicity of $H_1$.
+It follows that at least one vertex in $B$ is not in $C$, which contradicts the Hamiltonicity of $H$.
 Hence the sufficiency follows.
-We now show that the constructed graphs $H_{1}$ and $H_{2}$ are $K_{1,5}$-free.
-Suppose there exists a $K_{1,5}$ in $H_{1}$ or $H_{2}$ induced on vertices $\{u,v,w,x,y,z\}$, centered at $v$.
-At most two vertices (say $u,v$) of $K_{1,5}$ belongs to the clique $K$.
-Therefore, $w,x,y,z\in I$ and this implies $d_{H_{i}}^{I}(v)\ge4, i=1,2$.
-It follows that $d_{G}(v)=4$, which is a contradiction to the maximum degree of the bipartite graph $G$.
-Since a given instance of Hamiltonian problem in $K_{1,5}$-free split graphs can be verified in deterministic polynomial time, the problem is in class NP.
+We now show that the constructed graph $H$ is $K_{1,5}$-free split graph.
+Suppose there exists a $K_{1,5}$ in $H$ induced on vertices $\{u,v,w,x,y,z\}$, centered at $v$.
+At most two vertices (say $u,v$) of $K_{1,5}$ belongs to the clique $A$.
+Therefore, $w,x,y,z\in B$ and this implies $d_{H}^{I}(v)\ge4$.
+It follows that $d_{G}(v)\ge4$, which is a contradiction to the maximum degree of the bipartite graph $G$.
+Since a given instance of Hamiltonian cycle problem in $K_{1,5}$-free split graph can be verified in deterministic polynomial time, the problem is in class NP.
 It follows that the Hamiltonian cycle problem in $K_{1,5}$-free split graphs is NP-complete and the theorem follows. \end{proof}